elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/microtasks.md

 ---

-### When does an unhandled rejection occur in relation to a JavaScript promise?
+### When does an unhandled rejection occur in JavaScript promises?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An “unhandled rejection” occurs when a promise error is not handled at the end of the microtask queue.
-Normally, if we expect an error, we add .catch to the promise chain to handle it.
+  <div><strong>Interview Response:</strong> An “unhandled rejection” occurs when a promise error gets unhandled at the end of the microtask queue.
+Usually, if we expect an error, we add .catch to the promise chain to handle it.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />